Gennaro DiNapoli

 Gennaro L. DiNapoli (born May 25, 1975) is an American former professional football player who was a center and guard in the National Football League for the Oakland Raiders, Tennessee Titans, and Dallas Cowboys.
 He played college football for the Virginia Tech Hokies and was selected in the fourth round of the 1998 NFL draft.

-Early years
+Early life

 DiNapoli attended Cazenovia High School.
 He transferred to Milford Academy after his junior season.
 He was a two-way player at tight end and defensive tackle.
 He received All-league honors as a senior.

 He accepted a football scholarship from Virginia Tech University.
 As a redshirt freshman, he was a backup at left tackle.

 As a sophomore, he started the last 8 games at right guard.
 As a junior, he was named the starter at right guard and appeared in every game.

 As a senior, he started every game at the right guard position.